Commonwealth Shared Scholarship Scheme

 - Be permanently resident in a developing Commonwealth country

-- Be available to start your academic studies in the UK by the start of the UK academic year in September 2018
+- Be available to start your academic studies in the UK (on campus study only) by the start of the UK academic year in September 2020 and have applied for admission to one of the programmes detailed above - University of Edinburgh application process

 - Not have studied or worked for one (academic) year or more in a developed country